 Q: If I am unable to renew my residence permits before the expiry date, will I face penalties?

-A: Residence permits can be renewed three-months in advance; therefore, the lockdown period does not automatically exclude any fines or administrative penalties for overstays.
+A: Residence permits can be renewed three-months in advance; therefore, the lockdown period does not automatically annul any fines or administrative penalties for overstays.
 Each circumstance would be evaluated individually by the relevant authorities.
 Even though, offenders may not be fined, a written record may be noted which could impact future applications.

 A: We recommend leaving ample time to renew residence permits.
 Thus, renewal should be conducted at the earliest three-months in advance to migrate risks arising from extraordinary circumstances.